HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 • Amazon Alexa:

-Develop Alexa Skills that allow users to search your directory by voice
+Develop Alexa Skills that let users search your directory by voice

 • Apple Siri: